 2017 Fall Schedule

 2005 Documentary 109 mins

 Note: We presented the movie, Luther, in 2010.
-However, we believe it is important to revisit the movie in October 2017 in keeping with the 500 year anniversary of Martin Luther's posting of his 95 theses.
+However, we chose to revisit Dr. Martin Luther’s story in October 2017 in keeping with the 500 year anniversary of the “posting” of his 95 theses.